TanukiMCP/tellurideskihotels.com/src/content/blog/best-hotels-telluride.md

 For families, Peaks Resort & Spa checks every box with kids' programs, extensive amenities, multiple dining options, spa facilities for parents, and genuine ski-in/ski-out access that eliminates logistics stress.
 The property may lack boutique charm, but it excels at keeping everyone happy.

 Visit [our places-to-stay search](/places-to-stay) to compare current availability and rates across these properties for your travel dates.
 For more context on what to do beyond skiing, explore [Telluride's year-round activities](/blog/activity-guides/things-to-do-telluride) that complement any accommodation choice.

+<ArticleBookingWidget
+  variant="featured"
+  title="Find Your Perfect Stay in Telluride" description="Search all hotels with real-time pricing, instant confirmation, and best price guarantee" />